BasicWolf/archived-kaylee/doc/src/communication.rst

 Default API
 -----------

-Although Kaylee comes with a default communication API, a user is free to communicate with Kaylee in any way possible as long as the transferred data is kept in JSON format.
+Although Kaylee comes with a default communication API, the user is free to communicate with Kaylee in any way possible as long as the transferred data is kept in JSON format.
 The default API is implemented on both server (:ref:`contrib front-ends <contrib_front_ends>`) and client side (:js:attr:`kl.api`) is described below.

-.. module:: kaylee

 Register
 ........

 =========== ==========================
 Server      :py:meth:`Kaylee.register`
-Client      :js:attr:`kl.api.register`
+Client      :js:func:`kl.api.register`
 URL         ``/kaylee/register``
 HTTP Method ``GET``
 =========== ==========================